- 4-day World War I battlefields tour from Paris

 Following breakfast, head to Villers-Bretonneux Military Cemetery and see the Australian National Memorial, which is of great significance to the village in which it stands.
 In 1919, the Australian troops drove out enemy forces who were ten times their number, and the people of Villers-Bretonneux continue to express their gratitude to the Australians today.
 Stop by the town’s Franco-Australian Museum in the Victoria School to learn more about the role of Australian forces during the war, particularly on the Western Front in 1918.

 See more battlefields at Le Hamel and Peronne before returning by coach to Paris.
-Your 4-day tour of crucial World War I battlefields ends at Paris Charles De Gaulle Airport and either the Meridien Etoile Paris (Monday) or Marriott Rive Gauche (Wednesday).
+Your 4-day tour of crucial World War I battlefields ends at Paris Charles De Gaulle Airport at approximately 5pm and either the Meridien Etoile Paris (Monday) or Marriott Rive Gauche (Wednesday) at approximately 6pm.
+These times are approximate and therefore if you are taking a flight immediately after the tour, we advise booking it for after 7pm.